adityabhattad2021/GSoC-2024/PROJECT_PROPOSAL.md

 }
 ```
 The `addVoter` function approves a voter and allocates them 100 voting credits.
 The `vote` function allows voters to cast a specified number of votes for a candidate, deducting the quadratic cost from their voting credits.
-#### 5.2.2.3 Frontend IntegrationOn the frontend, a state can be used to store the candidate ID and the number of votes a voter wants to cast for each candidate:
+#### 5.2.2.3 Frontend Integration: On the frontend, a state can be used to store the candidate ID and the number of votes a voter wants to cast for each candidate:

 ```jsx
 const [votingData,setVotingData]=useState([]);